Veluthil/My-DevOps-Journey/README.md

 ## My Learning Goals

 My aim is to not only acquire technical skills but also to gain a holistic understanding of DevOps principles.
 I will apply my learnings to real-world scenarios and challenges, solidifying my expertise and enhancing my problem-solving abilities.

-## Let's Begin!

-Embarking on this DevOps Learning Journey is an exciting step towards expanding my knowledge and skills in the world of DevOps.
-Join me as I dive into projects that cover Linux, AWS, scripting, CI/CD, configuration management, containers, and infrastructure as code.

-Here's to an enriching journey of exploration, learning, and growth! 🚀🔧🛠️